vickywane/digitaloceanspaces-upload-api/submission.md

 As defined in the `schema.graphqls` file, one query resolver was generated for the purpose of retrieving all created users.

-Modify the generated `Users` query resolver with the code block below to query the postgres database for all user rows.
+Modify the generated `Users` query resolver with the code block below to query the Postgres database for all user rows.

 ```go